Currently building Friendshift

 Why this

 As a queer Asian-American man, I'm fortunate to be very close with my biological family — though pieces of being queer, particularly as an Asian-American, aren't theirs to know from the inside.
-I have relationships of that same weight in my own life — and watching him tend his friendships with such intentionality, I realized I wasn't tending mine anywhere close to as well as I wanted to.

 I'm someone who can go a long time without talking to a friend and assume we'll pick right back up.
 That works for a few; it fails for most.
-My closest people are scattered across cities and fields — a precious few I've known since my early teens — and the work of staying close has gotten harder, not easier.
+My closest people are scattered across cities and fields (a precious few I've known since my early teens), and the work of staying close has gotten harder, not easier.
 I'm not as good at it as I want to be.

 The bet behind Friendshift is that AI is going to give us back time, and a lot of us will realize we've been spending that time everywhere except on the relationships that mattered most.
-We're building the technology to lower the activation energy of tending — not to replace the human work, but to make sure it actually happens.
+We're building the technology to lower the activation energy of tending.
+Not to replace the human work, but to make sure it actually happens.
 For my own scattered friendships, and for everyone else's.

 A track record of building